garyhodgson/SkeinforgeEngine/readme.md

   * Only python 2.7 is supported

 ## Running
-  * The GUI has been stripped out and so the program must be run from the command line. e.g. "python skeinforge_application/skeinforge_utilities/skeinforge_craft.py test.stl"
+  * The GUI has been stripped out and so the program must be run from the command line. "python ./skeinforge_engine.py test.stl"

 ## Credit
   * Credit to Enrique and the original contributers in making Skeinforge available, and to Ahmet for his contributions through SFACT.